Val-gee/HometownHero/README.md

 To use this application on your local computer some changes must be made:
 - The proxy link in the client-side package.json must be changed to your local proxy link.
-- Run `npm i` command in terminal to install all the packages needed in both client and server folders to run the application locally.
+- Run `npm install` or `npm i` command in terminal to install all the packages needed in both client and server folders to run the application locally.
-- Run `npm run develop` to launch the application locally.
+- Run `npm run develop` to launch the application locally in development mode.

 ## Usage